 It is a given fact that storytelling remained one of the purest ways of communication, up to today.
 A ‘technique’ which, if executed well, can actually reach the minds of the people in your target group(s) naturally.
 So how can, and should we use this in our advantage?

 Once you have realised a brand identity for your business and established a distinctive positioning, you have the ingredients to start shaping and executing your communication efforts.
 It is highly recommended to base your communications on specific content strategies.
 At Mirage, we most often build content strategies based upon the core-values of brand identities in order to create a natural and suitable foundation, to shape strong and impactful messages.
 These messages should be an extension of your brand which are made to connect seamlessly with the behaviour and characteristics of your target group(s).
 In short, we recommend building communication- and content strategies on the core-values of the brand and integrate storytelling as an extensive ‘tool’ to bring messages across on a consistent and suitable manner.

-Before you start with storytelling-campaigns it is – as mentioned – unmistakably important to shape a brand identity and brand positioning first.
+So before you start with storytelling-campaigns it is unmistakably important to shape a brand identity and brand positioning first.
 These two vital organs will then form a fruitful foundation for shaping your strategies.
 Settle the topics you want to talk about.
 Write the stories down and combine it with high-quality content – both visual and textual.